 Having been criticised for lack of content in their swashbuckling adventure, Rare have responded by rolling out their first legendary ship customisation option for Sea of Thieves.
 If Rare are to be believed, this is just the first of many.

 Now don't be expecting a major content update just, because this Sea of Thieves patch is not that.
-In fact, other than the ship customisation options, the 1.0.4 patch is mostly refining the existing concepts and mechanics.
+In fact, other than the ship customisation options, the is mostly refining the existing concepts and mechanics.

 Sea of Thieves thankfully follows the latest trend in micro-transactions, meaning that the upgrades you buy are purely cosmetic.
 So, Rare have finally obliged and rolled out the Pirate Legend sails, hull and figurehead, each costing 300K gold.

 There have been some changes in sound effects and Rare enabled easier placing of chests and skulls in Captain's Cabin.
 Push-to-talk button can be remapped on controllers as well.

 Rare recently spoke at length about complaints of lacking content in Sea of Thieves, reminding the player base that the company had already announced April 2018 as the month of tweaks and refinements.
 Therefore, there will be no major content updates until May 2018.